Audi A4: A4L

-The A4 allroad quattro was made available in early summer 2009.

-The car was unveiled in 2009 Geneva Motor Show.

 Specifications

 Body styles

 The A4-based convertible models were replaced by the A5/S5 Cabriolet.

 Engines

 The B8 powertrain options are the following: engines, transmissions and drivelines: (All United Kingdom specification unless stated otherwise). (for South Africa specification). (for Australia specification). (for New Zealand specification).

 The quattro permanent four-wheel drive system uses the latest Torsen T-3 centre differential, with a default 40:60 front to rear asymmetric torque distribution ratio (used first on the B7 RS4) as standard.
 (Previous A4 Quattro models split torque with a default front:rear 50:50).
 The additional torque bias applied to the rear wheels helps mimic the driving dynamics of rear-wheel drive cars.

 Audi was reported to stop offering 3.2L V6 models in 2010 model year, but still offers them as of August 2011 (Germany).

 All petrol engines use Fuel Stratified Injection (FSI), and all diesel engines use the common rail fuel delivery (with a pressure of 1600 bar), with piezo injectors of their Turbocharged Direct Injection engines.

 With the 2012 facelift (the B8.5) came additional 163ps TDIe and TDI Ultra engines, the latter requiring the addition of adblue allowing for cleaner running, both of which fell into the lower emissions tax bracket for the UK, yet presenting a significant performance improvement over the base 136ps and mid-range 143ps models.